Last updated: 16 September 2025

 Children can usually attend pre-school from the age of two until compulsory school age (if parents defer a reception place).

-Local authority (LA) maintained nursery schools and classes are attached to LA infant and primary schools in Waltham Forest.
-Places are mostly available on a part time basis, either in the morning or afternoon, for children aged between three and five years old, although some will take two-year olds.
-There is no charge to attend a LA nursery as these are funded by the government through the local authority.
-However, there may be a charge for out of hours care such as a breakfast or after school club.
+Local authority (LA) maintained and Academy nursery schools and classes are attached to infant and primary schools in Waltham Forest.
+Places are generally available on a part time basis, either in the morning or afternoon or full day between 8:30am and 3:30pm.

 Childminders